wangzhezhe/Gorilla/README.md

 ### TODO list

-update metaserver and broadcaster, the metaserver addr is stored at the DHT, this information is updated when the updateInit is called
+consider to get the mesh information from the client, after the initDHT operation, the dht can be initialized

-add a exmple for put get
+add a exmple for put (ok for put, need test) get

 add the controller part (when express every parts of the controller, use two parts, just the name and the parameters list, that all for the user interface)